BadFoxAI/SudokuCompute/README.md

 ## Features

-- Solves a set of challenging benchmark puzzles
+- Solves challenging benchmark puzzles
+- Self-contained, all code in one HTML files.
 - Finds multiple solutions (up to 2 by default)
 - Measures and displays time taken to solve each puzzle
-- Verifies correctness of each solution (rows, columns, and 3x3 boxes)
+- Checks for validity of each solution (rows, columns, 3x3 boxes)
-- Displays results with a retro monochrome terminal look
-- Responsive UI with non-blocking puzzle solving

 ---